geoschem/HEMCO/docs/source/hco-sa-guide/login-env.rst

 .. note::

-   This environment file shown below assumes that required software packages for :program:`GEOS-Chem Classic` are available as pre-built modules.
+   This environment file shown below assumes that required software packages for :program:`HEMCO standalone` are available as pre-built modules.
 If your computer system does not have these packages pre-installed, you can build them with Spack.
 Please see our :ref:`spackguide` supplemental guide for detailed instructions.